Hatzalah: Cultural sensitivities

 Language, religion, and culture barriers create challenges for an emergency medical service.
-Hatzalah is built to consider these challenges, especially with regard to Halacha (Jewish law) and communities that only speak Yiddish or Hebrew.
+Hatzalah was predicated on the consideration of these challenges, especially with regard to halakha (Jewish law) and communities that only speak Yiddish or Hebrew.

 A Jew reluctant to violate Shabbat rules when receiving medical attention may be more at ease and easily convinced of the medical urgency when the EMT or paramedic is a fellow Orthodox Jew.
 A woman or girl worried about physical modesty and contact may be helped by knowing that a Jewish provider will be aware of the details of her concerns, and will act to reduce the problem as much as possible.

+Mental health

+Many Hatzalah response crews will include at least one mental health professional (either a psychologist or psychiatrist), even if the emergency is not psychological in nature.
+The mental health professional functions to deal with potential psychological elements of the medical emergency including: calming the patient before and during transport to hospital, calming surrounding individuals on the scene, and dealing with actual psychological/psychiatric emergencies.
+Some Hatzalah chapters globally have their own mobile crisis units.

 Cost

 In areas where the EMS charges a fee, lower income clientele lacking health insurance may have a reluctance to call for an ambulance, unless the evidence of urgency is overwhelming.
 A volunteer service, with less overhead costs, tends to reduce that reluctance.
-Hatzolah will often handle "check-out" cases, without charge.
+Hatzolah will often handle "check-out" cases without charge.
 In this way, the true emergencies among those check-outs may be recognized and treated quickly, where the caller might have otherwise not sought treatment.